Interim measures, remedies, & accommodations

 A report to law enforcement is not necessary to receive these interim measures and remedies, but a Title IX report may be necessary to access them.
 Decisions about interim measures and remedies for students are made by the Title IX coordinator in consultation with the dean of students, director of health & counseling services, director of community safety and investigator, and assistant dean of sexual assault prevention & response.
-SAPR advocates, counselors at the HCC, and the assistant dean of sexual assault prevention and response can assist survivors in identifying and accessing appropriate interim measures and remedies.
+SHARE advocates, counselors at the HCC, and the Program Director for Sexual Health, Advocacy & Relationship Education (SHARE) can assist survivors in identifying and accessing appropriate interim measures and remedies.

 Community safety may be able to arrange for an escort to accompany a survivor across campus.
 (This service is available to anyone and no reason needs to be given.)